If installed, remove the bed power connector retention clip.

 Carefully take the modular heat bed from the printer being mindful of the way the wires are routed under the y-axis cable cover.

-Set the Magnetic Plate on a non-metallic table
+Set the Magnetic Plate on a non-metallic table with the magnets facing down.

 It is recommended to wear gloves during this step to protect your hands.